atifdelibasic/WRUnity/README.md

 # WORLD RUSH Unity 3D

 World Rush is seminar work, student project made using Unity game engine.
-Game is implemented as 3D platformer where you can shoot enemies, pick up collectables, avoid obstacles..
+Game is a 3D platformer where you can shoot enemies, pick up collectables, avoid obstacles..
 Check out images folder.

 # Game consists of: